-c.
-Workmen's Compensation
+C. Workmen's Compensation

 All employees of the Board are entitled to benefits of Workmen's Compensation when qualified as prescribed under Florida Law.
-(Section 215.9, F.S.)

-d.
-Garnishment
+D. Garnishment

 In every case in which an attempt is made to join the Board as garnishee, the Board shall impose its right of exemption as an agency of the State.